 In today’s interview we’ll take a closer look at learning analytics, an international hot button education topic.
 As everything we do online creates massive intelligent data, we now are starting to use this data to create analyses of how every student learns best; when, how, alone or in larger groups and with what type of learning materials.
 By using big data we can “mirror” the student to find the right customized progress and pace.
 How can this be done?
-Connect Learning Today’s roving reporter has interviewed Erik Woning, Project manager at Kennisnet, a non-profit public organization promoting effective use of ICT in Dutch primary, secondary and vocational schools.
+Connect Learning Today’s roving reporter, Lars Persen, has interviewed Erik Woning, Project manager at Kennisnet, a non-profit public organization promoting effective use of ICT in Dutch primary, secondary and vocational schools.

 Lars Persen: Are there any real learner focused learning analytics systems already in use, or is this just still in its infancy of development?